cernanalysispreservation/analysispreservation.cern.ch/docs/whatitdoes.rst

 2. Search and retrieve

 -  Search capability
-The JSON snippets entered by user are stored in the Invenio digital repository database and sent to an Elasticsearch cluster that is being used for indexing and information retrieval needs.
+With the ever-present global search bar at the top of the screen, users can search through all shared analyses within their collaboration, past or on-going.
+From the "My Deposits" tab, users can easily sift through analyses they created and those they are involved in, i.e. when added to an analysis by collaborators.
+*Note that permissions for "Analyses involved" are in accordance to the analysis setting.

+On CAP, all analysis metadata are indexed, which means users will be able to find an analysis with specific parameters, processed with a specific algorithm, or using a specific dataset or simulation (just to name a few examples).
+This opens ups new possibilities for internal collaboration.

 -  Facets/ filter
-Before, information about an analysis was scattered around many databases.
-With CAP users will be able to find an analysis with specific parameters, processed with a specific algorithm, or using a specific dataset or simulation (just to name a few examples).
-This opens ups new possibilities for internal collaboration.

 3. Review and compare